 A large part of Batman’s popularity has always been his humanity.
 Nothing that he has achieved is beyond the abilities of a normal human being.
 Before Bruce Wayne became Batman, he studied under a series of martial arts masters, detectives, and adventurers in order to become the best he could be.
 In a world full of super powers, Bruce Wayne is a normal man surviving by his strength, his wits, his confidence, his unswerving determination, and his complete dedication to his mission as Batman.

 Although his “everyman” qualities may account for Batman’s wide appeal, it is the villains he fights that best define him.
 A seemingly endless stream of colorful, flamboyant, and usually insane, costumed criminals has sprung up to challenge Batman’s role as Gotham’s Guardian.
 Villains with names like The Riddler, Scarecrow, Two-Face, Bane and Penguin and of course, The Joker, that twisted reflection of Batman himself, the Clown Prince of Crime, escape from Arkham Asylum time and time again, to plague the Batman.
 But, no matter what the odds, no matter how relentless the enemy, Batman battles on.

 White Dragon Comics offers one the most extensive selections of comic books featuring Batman and his many allies.
-We offer low shipping rates and discounts on pre-ordered Batman comics.
+Because Batman is so popular we make it easy for fans of Batman comic books to find the titles they are looking for.
+You will find that we have indvidual pages for each of the comic book titles that Batman appears in, as well as pages for each of Batman's allies.
+We have low shipping rates and discounts on pre-ordered Batman comics.